You have no items in your shopping cart.

 Powdery Mildew manifests as a gray or white powder on leaf surfaces, which causes leaves to shrink and eventually crumple and dry up.
 It can affect almost any plant, but particularly enjoys dill.
 It can be controlled with a sulfur-containing powdery mildew spray, available at most nurseries and garden centers.

 Pythium is a naturally-occuring soil microorganism that can cause root rot.
 In the soil it is normally kept in check by the other microorganisms, but if inadvertenty transferred to an AeroGarden it can overgrow and cause root rot and plant death.
 (If you are also a soil gardener and have recently been working in your garden, always remember to wash hands thoroughly to remove any soil residue before working with your AeroGarden.)
 If your plants suddenly begin to wilt from the bottom up, or the stalk of the plants are pinched at the base, they may be affected by pythium.
 There is no control measure, and if your plants are wilting from the bottom up, we recommend disposing of all plant material in the trash and completing a very, very thorough sanitizing of your AeroGarden.
+A rinse and refill, as well as rinsing the roots and never filling above the fill line in the reservoirs should prevent this "root disease" to the Pythium section.
 (See your Seed Kit instruction booklet for sanitizing instructions, or click here.